School Nurse’s Corner

-Welcome to the Wexford-Missaukee Intermediate School District’s school nurse’s office.
+Welcome to the Wexford-Missaukee Intermediate School District’s school nurse’s corner.
 This is the place for staff, students, and parents to come and get information about health and wellness.
 My goal is to promote the health and safety of students so that they can come to school ready to learn.
 Please do not hesitate to contact me if you have any questions or concerns.
 I look forward to hearing from you!

 School Nurse’s Role

 The role of the school nurse is to strengthen and facilitate the education of students by improving and protecting their heath and wellness.
 The school nurse’s main focus is on prevention of illness or disability, and the early detection and correction of health problems.

 In order to achieve the goal of keeping students healthy and ready to learn the school nurse collaborates with students, families, teachers, as well as other members of the interdisciplinary team.

 On a daily basis the school nurse’s role may include:

 - Assessing the health and developmental status of students.